Moving to Seaforth, Nova Scotia

 ![]() |

-Open living and studio space aka 'the lofty palace' with 20 feet high windows. |
+Open living and studio space aka 'the lofty palace' with 20-foot-high windows. |

 ![]() |

-Vancouver's city skyline from our loft window view. |
+Vancouver's city skyline from our loft window. |

 ![]() |

-View from 'Lofty Palace' of downtown Vancouver, BC |
+View from 'Lofty Palace' of downtown Vancouver, BC. |

 ![]() |